andyshinn/ansible-oraclexe/README.md

 ansible-oraclexe
 ================

+# Form Notes

+This fork changes the role in some ways:

+* Use more native Ansible modules
+* Make tasks more idempotent and rely less on stat
+* Remove references to proxy_env, environment can be specified at play level now
+* Remove references to iptables, make this role more specific to Oracle XE, firewall should be managed elsewhere

+The changes have only been tested on CentOS 7.1.

 #Ansible playbook for oracle-xe

 This is an [Ansible](http://www.ansibleworks.com/) playbook for [Oracle XE 11g](http://www.oracle.com/technetwork/products/express-edition/overview/index.html).
 You can use it by itself or as part of a larger playbook customized for your local environment.